How to Choose Between Stairlift Brands (2026)

 Why the brand decision matters more than the model decision

-Most stairlift buyers spend their research time comparing models — the Bruno Elan vs. the Handicare 1000, the SRE-2010 vs. the Siena 160.
-That comparison matters, but it matters less than the brand-level decision that sits above it.
+Most stairlift buyers spend their research comparing models — Bruno Elan vs. Handicare 1000, SRE-2010 vs. Siena 160.
+That comparison matters.
+It matters less than the brand-level decision that sits above it.

-Here is why.
 When your stairlift needs a replacement drive motor in year seven, the brand determines whether that part arrives in 3 days or 30.
-When the installer who sold you the unit retires or moves, the brand determines whether another certified technician exists within 50 miles.
-When the warranty says "5 years on the drive mechanism," the brand determines whether the company backing that warranty will still be in business and honoring claims in 2031.
+When the installer who sold you the unit retires, the brand determines whether another certified technician exists within 50 miles.
+When the warranty says "5 years on the drive mechanism," the brand determines whether the company backing that warranty will still be honoring claims in 2031.

 The 5 factors that actually separate brands